gather-community/gather/README.md

     1. Click "Sign in with Google" to use Gather as the user you just created.
     1. Enjoy!

+Later, to re-start your development environment, the following should be sufficient:

+    bundle install
+    bundle exec rake db:migrate
+    brew services start redis

+And if working with Mailman, in a separate terminal:

+    cd ../mailman
+    source venv/bin/activate
+    mailman start
+    cd mailman-suite/mailman-suite_project/
+    python3 manage.py runserver

 ## Caching

 Caching is off by default in development mode since it can lead to confusing issues where changes to views don't show up.

 If you are testing some caching behavior you can enable it temporarily by doing: